NHLI-Respiratory-Epi/drug-codelist-creation/README.md

       	Set 2: LABA/LAMA (dual fixed combination therapy, LAMA for Long-Acting Muscarinic Antagonist)
       	Set 3: LABA/LAMA/ICS (triple fixed combination therapy, ICS for Inhaled Corticosteroids) (.....sets continue)&nbsp;
-      As you can see above, since the search structure was based on both fixed combination status (single, dual, triple) and active ingredient (LABA, LAMA, ICS), one might be left with overlapping codes across the three sets.<details>
+      As you can see above, since the search structure was based on both fixed combination status (single, dual, triple) and active ingredient (LABA, LAMA, ICS), one might be left with overlapping codes across the three sets.</details>

 - **4b) Tag overlapping codes across ontological sections, for clinician and/or epidemiologist**
     - Place permanent tags on codes for drugs that overlap in other ontology sections